zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 emptiness and to live in the woods as you like; and to wait for the boundlessness of knowledge...and to wait for nowhere ...And wait until you want to...and wait until you die...and wait until you live in the woods as you like."
-Because you can live in the woods as you like, it should be like a rhinoceros horn Go alone.
+Because you can live in the woods as you like, it should be like a rhinoceros Go alone.

 Because of that, the single enlightened person said: